AWARE: Audio Watermarking with Adversarial Resistance to Edits: Experimental Setup

-Robustness is probed under the following edits: low/high-pass filtering at $4$\,kHz and $500$\,Hz, respectively, linear PCM quantization to $8$\,bits, MP3 compression at $64$\,kbps, pink noise (PN; peak at $0.03$), resampling (RS) to $32$\,kHz, sample deletions (SD; $10$–$20\%$) and time–scale modification (TS; $\pm 20\%$).
-We additionally evaluate resistance to band-stop (notch) filtering with a $200$\,Hz-wide notch.
+Robustness is probed under: low/high-pass filtering (LPF at $4$\,kHz, HPF at $1000$\,Hz), PCM quantization to $8$\,bits, MP3 compression at $64$\,kbps, Gaussian and pink noise (GN; $20$\,dB, PN; peak at $0.03$), resampling (RS) to $32$\,kHz, and time–scale modification (TS; $\pm 35\%$).
+We evaluate resistance to band-stop (notch) filtering (BSF) with a $200$\,Hz-wide notch.
+The notch center is swept across the $0$–$4000$\,Hz range in $100$\,Hz steps, and we report the worst-case error rate over all positions.
 Recent work reports vulnerabilities to such notches in models like AudioSeal \cite{bas}.
-Pitch-shift perturbations (PS; $5$ cents), for which benchmark evaluations \cite{benchmark, audiomarkbench} indicate limited robustness across many systems, are also considered.
-Finally, robustness is evaluated after resynthesis with a neural vocoder (NV), i.e. BigVGAN \cite{bigvgan}, to simulate passage through cloning pipelines.
+We test pitch shift (PS; $10$ cents), vocoder resynthesis (NV) using BigVGAN \cite{bigvgan}, and neural audio compression (NAC) with EnCodec \cite{encodec}, for which benchmarks \cite{benchmark, audiomarkbench} indicate limited robustness across many systems.

+To explicitly evaluate montage and splicing scenarios, we consider two attacks.
+Segment removal (SR) removes a single contiguous segment corresponding to $50\%$ of the audio.
+Permutation attack (PA) simulates re-ordering by splitting the signal at a random point and swapping the segments.

+Beyond signal-level edits, we consider two attacks representative of real-world scenarios.
+These attacks capture compound effects that arise in practical deployments and provide a realistic stress test of watermark robustness.
+First, replay attack (RA) \cite{replay_attack} simulates re-recording through acoustic environments using impulse responses from the Aachen Impulse Response database \cite{air_db}, combined with mild Gaussian noise ($50$\,dB) and band-pass filtering ($50$\,Hz - $8$\,kHz) to reflect microphone and loudspeaker characteristics.
+Second, a VoIP transmission attack (VT) emulates WebRTC-based pipelines \cite{webrtc} with Opus encoding \cite{opus} ($16$\,kbps, $20$\,ms frames) and network impairments (delay=$50$\,ms, jitter=$20$\,ms, loss=$2\%$).